Promoting Independence in Toddlers - Activities of Daily Living

 What fine motor skills are necessary for fulfilling these self-care tasks?

-Whether it is a simple task in toddlerhood such as feeding with hands or a more complex job in childhood such as completing chores around the house, in order to develop self-help skills, a child must have a strong foundation of these fine motor skills:
+Whether it is a simple task in toddlerhood such as feeding with hands or a more complex job in childhood such as completing chores around the house, to develop self-help skills, a child must have a strong foundation of these fine motor skills:

 Photo by Vanessa Loring